ravenusmc/sex_city/readme.md

 where someone broke down every line from Sex and the City and turned it into one massive dataset.
 I picture a project that will allow a user to see who had the most positive/negative lines per episode.
 It will also show which characters had the most lines for each season and episode.

+The process for how I do the sentiment analysis is that I loop through every line, by season, by character, and get the sentiment for each line.
+I then average the sentiment for each character and use that to display on the graph.
+I'm not sure how accurate/right that is to do.
+The concept is more proof of concept than anything.

 # Getting started
 ### Installing